ozanj/naed_presentation/index.md

     - Solution: manually check each scraped event
         - 8 of 15 universities checked thus far
 - Concern 2: are all events posted on admissions website?
-    - Solution: issue public records requests for all off-cmapus recruiting events
+    - Solution: issue public records requests for all off-campus recruiting events
         - Received data from 7 of 15 universities; not yet incorporated